 In recent weeks, the internet and other news outlets have reported a spike in strange dreams and people who can’t settle down to sleep for their usual eight hours.
 Psychologists think that fears and anxiety triggered by the coronavirus will have an impact on our quality of sleep.

-Cannabis and sleep have a strong connection, particularly strains or products that have a high level of THC.
+Cannabis and sleep have a strong connection, particularly strains like this bc kush available here, or products that have a higher level of THC.

 Preliminary research emerging from Canada indicates that certain strains of cannabis may increase resistance to the coronavirus.
 If the study can be verified, it would appear that cannabis works in a similar way to nicotine.

 “The results on COVID-19 came from our studies on arthritis, Crohn’s disease, cancer, and others,” said Dr. Igor Kovalchuck, a professor of Biological Sciences.
 As with the current research into nicotine’s effect on the coronavirus, it is thought that perhaps some strains of cannabis reduce the virus’ ability to enter the lungs.

 All that aside, for the second month in a row, New Mexicans have found a way to cope with the stress caused by the coronavirus pandemic.
 They purchased legal cannabis in record numbers in April and March.
 Sales of cannabis were almost double compared to the same time last year.
 Products like CBD oil from manufacturers such as Taylor Mammon are also proving popular amongst those looking to give a boost to their overall wellness.
 Amidst all this, there might be chances of businesses that might want to start selling CBD and its products.
 Situations like this would need a calm determination and careful planning from all sectors such as payment gateways and solutions (like https://www.easypaydirect.com/), business documents, CBD products supplier, etc. With the pandemic hampering the daily lives of people and their mental disorders, maybe these businesses might prove beneficial to them.